A Loss Of Sight, Never A Loss Of Vision!

 Swimming

 Every day at camp, we jump in the pool to cool off, relax, and develop our swim skills.
 At Camp Abilities Tucson, we train all our athletes, from beginner swimmers to advanced swimmers.
-Our goal is to help athletes build endurance while also developing their stroke skills.
-At the end of the week of camp, athletes compete in an aquabike consisting of laps in the pool followed by mileage on the tandem bike.
+Our goal is to help athletes build endurance while also developing their stroke skills. |

 Strength Training

 Strength training is a lifetime physical activity that contributes to success in other sports, as well as muscular strength and endurance.
-Athletes learn proper form to deadlift a bar, throw medicine balls, and perform squats.
-At the end of the week, athletes compete in a team lifting challenge to try to beat their best strength and endurance lifts from the week.
+Athletes learn proper form to deadlift a bar, throw medicine balls, perform squats, and use other types of fitness equipment. |

 Blind Soccer